yuvalif/threadpool/README.md

 # threadpool
 ## Background
-Unlike some existing implementations for thread pool (see benchmark [here](https://github.com/yuvalif/threadpool_benchmark)), where the function to be executed by the thread is submitted together with its arguments, in the implementations here, the functions is passed in the constructor of the pool, and only its arguments are passed when new work needs to be executed by the pool.
+In some existing implementations for a thread pool (see benchmark [here](https://github.com/yuvalif/threadpool_benchmark)), the function to be executed by the thread is submitted together with its arguments to the pool.
+In the implementations here, however, the functions is passed in the constructor of the pool, and only its arguments are passed when new work needs to be executed by the pool.
 This is under the assumption that in most systems there is only a handfull of functions that needs to be executed over and over for different arguments.
 In such a case, multiple pools could be constructed, one for each function.

 In addition, even thogh all threads use the same functions, different arguments may be submnitted to speficic workers.
 This, for example, would allow enforcing FCFS order between the submitter thread and the worker thread.
 Another case for this is where `F` is not thread safe for certain arguments, if this issue exists, these arguments could be restricted to a specific worker.
 ## Headers